Siquijor's at-large congressional district

 Siquijor's at-large congressional district is the provincewide electoral district in Siquijor, Philippines.
 The province has been represented in the country's national legislatures since 1984.
 It first elected a representative at-large during the 1984 Philippine parliamentary election following the restoration of provincial and city district representation in the Batasang Pambansa where Siquijor had previously been included in the regionwide representation of Central Visayas (Region VII) for the interim parliament.
 The province, created by the 1971 separation of Siquijor Island from Negros Oriental, was formerly represented as part of that province's 2nd district in earlier legislatures.
 Since the 1987 restoration of Congress following the ratification of a new constitution, Siquijor has been entitled to one member in the House of Representatives.
-It is currently represented in the 20th Congress by Zaldy Villa of the Lakas–CMD.
+It is currently represented in the 20th Congress by Zaldy Villa of the Partido Federal ng Pilipinas (PFP).